 We provide fitness qualifications of exceptional price and quality enabling you excel in your fitness career.

-The Academy of Fitness Professionals provide the gold standard in accredited personal trainer courses, fitness instructor courses and nutrition courses with state of the art training fully endorsed by REPs, Skills Active and the NCFE.
+The Academy of Fitness Professionals provide the gold standard in accredited personal trainer courses, fitness instructor courses and nutrition courses with state of the art training fully endorsed by CIMSPA, Skills Active and Focus Awards.
 Their specialist knowledge features in the UK health and fitness media including the Mirror, BBC2 and Women’s Running.
 This is the ultimate learning destination for those serious about their fitness industry education and long term career as a Personal Trainer.

 Contact Us for more information or call us directly on: